0xReki/0xreki.github.io/_posts/2019/2019-09-09-rishan-kaihou-cologne-at-connichi-2019.md

 Not all of us could get a day off.
 So Manuel and I left Cologne for Kassel at 15:00.
 We have 5 Sets and 4 Junkmats with us.
-We planned for a maximum of 2 to 3 tables but it never hurts to have some extra.
+We planned for a maximum of 2 to 3 tables, but it never hurts to have some extra.

 A few hours later we check into the hostel, we quickly refresh ourselves and hurry to the convention with enough materials for 3 tables.
 We finally arrive by 19:00.
 We're welcomed by a surprise: people have been asking for us in the first few hours of the convention quite a lot.
 The section Games Unplugged is relieved to see us.
-Kai and Nico have been there quite early but Manuel and I have had all the materials.
+Kai and Nico have been there quite early, but Manuel and I have had all the materials.
 We can finally fulfill the demand of Mahjong!

 We set up a table and start teaching the game to interested people.